Simran93/Bitcoin-Price-Tracker/README.md

 !

 #  Bitcoin Ticker :
-I have started doing iOS development course from Udemy and i am asked to perform the challenge to create this Project.
+I have created this application as part of my iOS App Development course curriculum from Udemy Website and Stanford University.
 ## Our Goal

 The objective of this challenge is to  make a Bitcoin price reporter.
 We are going to use Cocoapods, networking calls and JSON parsing.